-Wildlife diseases or wildlife-transmitted diseases naturally occur in wild populations with certain diseases and disease outbreaks target specific species.
-This section provides information about some of the most common wildlife diseases seen in Fairfax County:
+Wildlife diseases naturally occur in wild populations and certain diseases and disease outbreaks target specific species.
+Some wildlife diseases can be transmitted to humans.
+This section provides information about some of the most common and/or most significant wildlife diseases that can occur in wild populations, including the species seen in Fairfax County:

 Visit the Center for Disease Control for additional information about the rabies virus and its effect on animals and humans.